Durnford, Wiltshire: High Post airfield

 The Wiltshire Light Aeroplane and County Club opened in 1931 at High Post Aerodrome, southeast of Great Durnford.
 By 1936 the Wiltshire School of Flying was here, using a grass landing area expanded to 110 acre, with workshops for aircraft maintenance and a hotel and offices building on the main road.

 In 1940, the aerodrome became RAF High Post and was the home of the Lysanders of 112 Squadron RCAF.
 Later in 1940, it was chosen (along with RAF Chattis Hill, Hampshire) as an assembly and test site for Spitfire aircraft built in and around Salisbury, after the destruction of factories in the Southampton area.
 Records list approximately 495 Spitfires assembled at High Post in 1941–43.
 In the spring of 1944, High Post became Vickers' flight development site, and the minor road which formed the southern boundary of the airfield was closed to allow extension of its grass runways to the southwest.
 Prototypes of the Spiteful, intended to succeed the Spitfire, and later the Seafang, were built here.

 High Post closed in 1947 because it lay under the approach to Boscombe Down.
 Vickers moved to the former RAF Chilbolton and the School of Flying, which had reopened in 1946, moved to Thruxton in 1947.
 The southern section of the airfield reverted to farmland while the northern part continues in light industrial use.
 The hotel was replaced by a larger building which (as of 2016) trades as the Stones Hotel.

+Governance

+Durnford is a civil parish with a parish council of seven members.

+For local government, Durnford is in Wiltshire unitary district.
+For elections to Wiltshire Council, Durnford is in the Till Valley electoral division.
+Historically, Durnford was in Amesbury Hundred.
+Under the two-tier system of local government, Durnford was in Amesbury Rural District from 1894 to 1974, and then in Salisbury District until Wiltshire became a unitary district in 2009.

+For elections to the Parliament of the United Kingdom, Durnford is in the East Wiltshire constituency.
+Before the 2024 election, it was in Salisbury constituency.